-This course includes the following topics: limits; continuity; the definition of the derivative; differentiation; applications; anti-derivatives.
+This course includes the following topics: limits; continuity; the definition of the derivative; differentiation; and applications.
 Three hours lecture per week.
 Credit, three semester hours.
 (Prerequisite: MAT 1313 and MAT 1323 or MAT 1343, or ACT Math Score of 26 or above)